RAPNet/RAP/README.md

 ## Perform training on COCO dataset

-For the following examples to work, you need to first install `panoptic_benchmark`.
+For the following examples to work, you need to first install `RAP`.

 ### Step 1: Training Panoptic FPN